 Up to 100% of your PPP loan is eligible for forgiveness, meaning that you don’t have to repay it, if you meet the conditions required by the SBA.
 The amount of forgiveness is based on the amount of loan proceeds that you use to cover eligible payroll costs, utilities, rent, and mortgage interest obligations over the 24-week period after the first loan disbursement is made (referred to as the “covered period”).

 PPP loans that are not forgiven may have a maturity day of up to five-years and are subject to a 1% interest rate.
 All loan payments are deferred for six months following the date of disbursement.

 At this time, we encourage you to review the SBA’s website (including the loan forgiveness form and instructions, as well as FAQs) so you’re up-to-date on the latest eligibility and documentation requirements.
 It’s important to continue tracking your payroll costs, plus utilities, rent, and mortgage interest obligations for the covered period, as outlined by the SBA.

-Information from the SBA regarding PPP loan forgiveness is still evolving.
-Our goal is to make your experience applying for PPP loan forgiveness as streamlined as possible, so while we await clear guidance on the process, we are not presently accepting applications for forgiveness.
-Please remember, we’ll be inviting our PPP borrowers via email to apply for forgiveness electronically, and you can access our Forgiveness Resources page with helpful tips and step-by-step videos on filling out the electronic application.
+Our goal is to make your experience applying for PPP loan forgiveness as streamlined as possible.
+We’re inviting our PPP borrowers via email to apply for forgiveness electronically, and you can access our Forgiveness Resources page with helpful tips and step-by-step videos on filling out the electronic application.
 With the help of your business banker, this should make the process much smoother and more efficient.